-I recieve housing benefits and have applied for cash benefits (kontanthjælp).
+I receive housing benefits and have applied for cash benefits (kontanthjælp).
 Will I be impacted by the cash benefits cap?

 Yes.
 If you are entitled to receive cash benefits, you will receive a letter from your municipality about what your cash benefits cap is.